tinode/chat/API.md

 * seq: server-issued numeric id of the last message in the topic
 * read: seq value self-reported by the current user as received
 * recv: seq value self-reported by the current user as read
-* with: for P2P subscriptions, id of the peer
 * seen: for P2P subscriptions, timestamp of user's last presence and User Agent string are reported
  * when: timestamp when the user was last online
  * ua: user agent string of the user's client software last used